norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 What if Conway's Law can be extrapolated beyond the walls of the office?
 What if, just as the DNA of an organization determine the ultimate shape of that organization's applications, the human social architype held by humanity's software developers will decide the evolution of our programming languages?
 What if Python is changing in the same way that the people _writing_ Python are changing?

 Consider the appeal of dynamically typed languages and, by extension, the practice of duck typing, when Python 2.0 was released in the year 2000 <sup>1</sup>.
-To many proponents at the time dynamic typing was the flexible answer to the rigid structure and beurocracy of design found in statically typed languages
+To many proponents at the time dynamic typing was the flexible answer to the rigid structure and beurocracy of design found in statically typed languages.
+Your code no longer needed to declare _what_ something was, and was no longer bound to that identity - it could start life as a String,

 <sub>1.
 Python as a language has been around since the late 1980s, however Python 2+ is really where it begins to reflect what most would consider "modern Python" in a way that is applicable to the conversation</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwNjUyMTc5NywtNjkzNjA3NjEwLDEwOT
+eyJoaXN0b3J5IjpbMjcyODkyMDM5LC02OTM2MDc2MTAsMTA5MD
-A1NTAyMzhdfQ==
+U1MDIzOF19
 -->